misbahmehdi04/AI-Native-Book/AI-Book/docs/module-2-digital-twin/index.md

 - Each chapter builds on the previous one
 - Review concepts before proceeding to ensure understanding
 - The module is designed to be completed in 3-4 hours total
+- Each chapter includes exercises to reinforce learning

+## What's NOT Covered
+This module focuses specifically on simulation concepts and does NOT include:
+- Physical robot deployment
+- Hardware integration
+- Advanced AI perception or planning systems